 There are lots of places in Alaska that we like to say are more about the journey than the destination.
 When there’s a picture postcard on both sides of the road along every mile, it’s really true.
 There are plenty of reasons to get off the main roads – more wilderness, more chances to see wildlife, fewer people.
 But you have to be prepared with the right kind of vehicle.
 Locally-owned Alaska 4x4 Rentals is the only Anchorage rental company (with additional offices in Fairbanks and Deadhorse) that offers 4-wheel drive vehicles with no restrictions on where you go – and that opens up a lot more of Alaska for travelers with a penchant for adventure.

 Get on the road fast.
 There’s nothing like that moment when you finally get behind the wheel and taste the freedom of the open road.
-Alaska 4x4 Rentals is located right in the North Terminal of the Anchorage International airport, so you can pick up your vehicle quickly and start exploring right away.
+In Anchorage, Alaska 4x4 Rentals is located right in the North Terminal of the Anchorage International airport, so you can pick up your vehicle quickly and start exploring right away.
 They also have an office at the Fairbanks, and Deadhorse airports.

 Room for you, your buddies, and all your gear.
 Choosing an Alaska-sized rig makes a big difference when it comes time to hauling your stuff.
 Whether you’re on a fishing, hunting or photography expedition, go on and pack your all your favorite gear.

 Local expertise.
 When you make a reservation or pick up your vehicle, you’ll be dealing with Alaskans who live, work and play in the last frontier: from folks who’ve fished the Kenai for decades, to those who have travelled the Dalton highway dozens of times on their way to the North Slope.
 They know the regions and the roads and are more than happy to give you advice for navigating your own Alaskan experience.